AutomationCodeLab/Robocop-automate/README.md

 # Robocop-automate

 This project provides a streamlined approach to automating mobile app testing using BrowserStack.
+It leverages **Appium** with **JUnit 5** and **Kotlin** to write and execute automated tests.
 It includes workflows for uploading apps to BrowserStack, running automated tests, and managing the overall testing process.

 ## Key Features

 *   **Automated App Upload:** Automatically uploads your mobile app to BrowserStack for testing.
 *   **BrowserStack Test Execution:** Executes automated tests on BrowserStack's real device cloud.
+*   **Appium with JUnit 5 and Kotlin:** Uses Appium for mobile automation, JUnit 5 for test structure, and Kotlin for writing tests.
 *   **CI/CD Integration:** Designed for seamless integration with CI/CD pipelines.
 * **Version Catalog** The project uses a version catalog to manage dependencies.